electron/electron/docs/tutorial/window-customization.md

 system's native window controls intact and can be configured with the `titleBarStyle` option in the `BrowserWindow` constructor.

-Applying the `hidden` title bar style results in a hidden title bar and a full size content window.
+Applying the `hidden` title bar style results in a hidden title bar and a full-size content window.

 ```javascript title='main.js'
 const { BrowserWindow } = require('electron')